scupit/gcmake-rust/README.md

 ## Generation TODO
 - Add ability to generate header, source, and template-impl files.
 Must support C and C++.
+- Generate *.gitignore* file if it doesn't exist.
+Ignore:
+  - .vscode/
+  - build/
+- Generate default .clang-format and .clang-tidy files if they don't exist.

 ## CLI TODO